-Akbar denies #MeToo allegations, says will take legal action against accusers
+Minister MJ Akbar denies #MeToo allegations, warns of legal action

-New Delhi, Oct 14: Union minister M J Akbar, who is facing allegations of sexual harassment by a number of women journalists denied all accusations against him as baseless.
+New Delhi, Oct 14: Union minister M J Akbar, who is facing allegations of sexual harassment by a number of women journalists denied all accusations against him as false and fabricated.

 "Accusation without evidence has become a viral fever among some sections.
 Whatever be the case, now that I have returned, my lawyers will look into these wild and baseless allegations in order to decide our future course of legal action," ANI quoted Akbar as saying in a statement.